Mohamedlaminedev/CSC372-final/report/final_report.md

 We used an LLM to help write C code that either satisfies or violates the given ACSL specs, then checked everything with Frama-C. For each of the four parts we made two versions: one that should pass verification and one that should fail.
 We saved all our conversations with the LLM (prompts, responses, timestamps, model info) and included the code and Frama-C reports in this write-up.

 ## Methodology
 We used `gpt-4o-mini` via the ChatGPT web interface (default settings).
 For satisfying versions, we gave the full ACSL stub and clear instructions.
-For falsifying versions, we reused the same base prompt but kept the first response that had a plausible bug (or was less detailed) so that Frama-C would flag it.
-This matches the assignment goal of showing both a passing and a failing implementation.
+For falsifying versions, we reused the same base prompt and simply kept the first response that contained a plausible mistake instead of fixing it, so Frama-C would flag it.
+That keeps the prompts consistent while still producing a failing implementation, as the assignment requires.

 We ran `frama-c -wp` on each file and saved the reports.
 We're on macOS and installed Frama-C through OPAM with Alt-Ergo as the prover.